 How can I help?

 To start with, come along to a Saturday session, and see what a SNAPS session looks like, and meet some of the team and our wonderful families.
-You could volunteer to help out with our Saturdays, or support us behind the scenes by becoming a Trustee, or providing some other direct support.
+You could volunteer to help out with our sessions, or support us behind the scenes by becoming a Trustee, or providing some other direct support.
 You can also fundraise for us – we are always open to new ideas!